Suzhal (film): Soundtrack

-Reception
+The music was composed by L. V. Ganesh, son of L. Vaidyanathan.

+Release and reception

-The film was released on 27 July 2012 across Tamil Nadu.
+Suzhal was released in theatres on 27 July 2012.
 A review from The New Indian Express wrote "an interesting tale, if only it was original.
 A straight lift of the chilling French thriller 13 Tzameti (2005), the film faithfully followed the original with only minor changes for nativity."
-A reviewer from Times of India wrote "both the script and its execution are immature to say the least and what should have been a tense cat-and-mouse game ends up as a joke that tests your patience."
+A reviewer from The Times of India wrote "both the script and its execution are immature to say the least and what should have been a tense cat-and-mouse game ends up as a joke that tests your patience."
+The film had a below average run at the box office.

-A critic from Behindwoods.com noted "overall you feel that the script should have been a little tighter and the first half should have been better."
-Critic Rohit Ramachandran from Nowrunning stated that "A pointless first half with nothing to offer takes us to a remarkably gripping second half".

-Box office

-The film had a below average run at the Chennai box office, but Atul Kulkarni claimed that the film did well.